 The Group monitors capital on the basis of the gearing ratio and short-term debt ratio.
 Gearing ratio is calculated as net debt divided by total equity attributable to the owners of the Company.
 Net debt is calculated as total borrowings less cash and bank balances (including cash and cash equivalents and restricted cash).
-The gearing ratios at 31 December 2016 and 2015 were as follows:
+The gearing ratios at 31 December 2017 and 2016 were as follows:

-RMB'000 2016 2015 Total borrowings (note 18) 27,776,294 26,104,107 Less: cash and bank balances (3,679,870) (3,290,501) Net debt 24,096,424 22,813,606 Total equity attributable to the owners of the Company 8,502,689 12,523,700 Gearing ratio 283.4% 182.2%
+RMB'000 2017 2016 Total borrowings (note 18) 23,419,824 27,776,294 Less: cash and bank balances (233,379) (3,679,870) Net debt 23,186,445 24,096,424 Total equity attributable to the owners of the Company 5,894,071 8,502,689 Gearing ratio 393.4% 283.4%

-The gearing ratio for 2016 was higher than that for 2015 as a result of the increase in the Group's net debt and the significant decrease in the equity attributable to the owners of the Company as a result of the loss recorded for the current year.
+The gearing ratio for 2017 was higher than that for 2016 as a result of the significant decrease in the equity attributable to the owners of the Company as a result of the loss recorded for the current year.

 Short-term debt ratio is calculated as current borrowings divided by total borrowings.
-As at 31 December 2016, the Group's short term debt ratio is 66.6% (2015: 97.5%).
-The short-term debt ratio was lowered because the Group has entered into a series of loan refinancing arrangements in 2016 such that a significant amount of current or overdue borrowings have been replaced with non-current borrowings, thus led to a significant decrease in short-term borrowings.
+As at 31 December 2017, the Group's short term debt ratio is 75.7% (2016: 66.6%).
+The Group entered into a series of loan refinancing arrangements in 2016 such that a significant amount of current or overdue borrowings were replaced with non-current borrowings and the Group's short-term debt ratio decreased to a lower level.
+In 2017, certain non-current borrowings, including the Senior Notes due 2018 and certain borrowings from financial institutions, became due for repayment within one year and were classified as current borrowings, thus resulted in a higher proportion of current borrowings.